CUFP/cufp.org/src/site/2015/call-for-tutorials.md

 something new has an opportunity to do so.

-We are seeking proposals for half-day tutorials to be presented during the first two days of the meeting, X and Y September.
+We are seeking proposals for half-day tutorials to be presented during the first two days of the meeting, 3 and 4 September.
 Submission deadline is April 30th, but the earlier you submit, the better!

 Among the suggested topics for tutorials are: